rgomesms/Pixi.JS/README.md

 # Breakout - PixiJS
-This project is an attempt to develop the arcade classic Breakout using PixiJS.
+This project is an attempt to develop a simple copy the arcade classic Breakout using PixiJS.
 # Overview

 ![](https://github.com/rgomesms/breakout-pixi-js/blob/master/printscreen/image.png)